AvaneeshGodra/PDFInsights/README.md

 </div>

 > ⚠️ **Important Notice**: If you encounter file upload errors, this might be due to Render's free tier spinning down inactive services.
 Please try uploading again after a few moments.
-For production deployments, we recommend using AWS EC2 to avoid such issues and ensure consistent uptime.
+For production deployments, I recommend using AWS EC2 to avoid such issues and ensure consistent uptime.
 >
 > 💡 **Quick Fix**: Simply wait a moment and try your upload again.
 The service should respond on the second attempt.
 >